daltyboy11/daltyboy11.github.io/_posts/2019-11-29-alexander-hamilton-by-ron-chernow.md

 most controversial Founding Father.
 In other bigroaphical works Chernow has written about George Washington, Ulysses Grant, and John D. Rockefeller.

-> Where now, oh! vile worm, is all they boasted fortitude and resolution?
+> Where now, oh! vile worm, is all thy boasted fortitude and resolution?
 What
 > is become of thine arrogance and self sufficiency?...
 Death comes rushing on
 > in triumph, veiled in a mantle of tenfold darkness.
 His unrelenting scythe,
 > pointed and ready for the stroke...
 See thy wretched helpless state and learn